 Please like and follow our new Johnson Elementary Facebook page.
 We will be sharing the wonderful things our young Eagles are doing, as well as providing important news and event info.
 We look forward to connecting with you there!

-8 months ago, Lisa Walker
+12 months ago, Lisa Walker

 New this year to Laurel County School buses is the installation of Stop Arm cameras.
 The small cameras, about the size of a cell phone, are located directly below the Stop sign that is activated during a school bus pick-up/ drop-off.
 The cameras turn on and begin recording when motion is detected during a bus pick-up/drop-off.
 It is illegal to pass a school bus when the Stop Arm is activated.
 Student safety is the number one priority for Laurel County Schools.
 The Laurel County Schools Police Department will be working with the London Police Department and the Laurel County Sheriff's Office to ensure drivers obey the law.
 We encourage drivers to be alert and aware as Laurel County Schools welcome nearly 9,000 students back to school this Thursday, August 10, 2023.
 Allow extra time and be prepared for delays the first couple of days.

-over 1 year ago, Molly Barnett
+about 2 years ago, Molly Barnett

 KY School Bus Stop Law